thuml/Transfer-Learning-Library/examples/domain_adaptation/classification/README.md

 # or you are glad to download the datasets automatically from the Internet to this path
 CUDA_VISIBLE_DEVICES=0 python dann.py data/office31 -d Office31 -s A -t W -a resnet50 --epochs 20 --seed 1 --log logs/dann/Office31_A2W
 ```

+For more information please refer to [Get Started](/docs/get_started/quickstart.rst) for help.

 ## TODO
 Support methods: ADDA, BSP, AdaBN/TransNorm, CycleGAN, CyCADA